 There are a few steps you’ll have to take to make sure your business is legal.
 While generally speaking, the same rules apply to online businesses as brick-and-mortar businesses, there are a few subtle differences.

 Read up on online business regulations

-State specific requirements will, naturally, vary state by state.
-For instance, you’ll be required to collect state sales tax from your customers.
+Decide how you want to set up your company’s legal structure.
+Lots of businesses opt to form an LLC, but do your research to figure out which is best for you.
+State-specific requirements will, naturally, vary state by state.
 Visit your local secretary of state office’s website for more information on compliance at a state level.